MyronKoch-dev/LECTURE-resources-ver-0.1/list2.md

 - **2018: Montreal Declaration** – Early comprehensive framework introducing principles of well-being, autonomy, justice, privacy, knowledge, democracy, and responsibility.

-- **2019: OECD AI Principles** – Established global reference point with five values-based principles and recommendations for trustworthy AI, adopted by 38 countries.
+- **2019: OECD AI Principles** – Established a significant global reference point for AI policy, outlining five values-based principles for trustworthy AI (inclusive growth, human-centered values, transparency, robustness, accountability) and five recommendations for national policies.
+Widely adopted by member countries.

-- **2021: UNESCO AI Ethics Recommendation** – First global standard-setting instrument addressing issues like protecting data, banning social scoring, and environmental impacts.
+- **2021: UNESCO Recommendation on the Ethics of AI** – First global standard-setting instrument on AI ethics, adopted by 193 member states.
+Addresses a broad range of issues including data governance, banning social scoring and mass surveillance, and considering environmental impacts.

-- **2022: NIST AI Risk Management Framework 1.0** – Introduced structured approach to identifying, assessing, and managing AI risks.
+- **2023: NIST AI Risk Management Framework (RMF) 1.0 Published:** Provided a structured, voluntary framework for organizations to identify, assess, map, measure, and manage risks associated with AI systems throughout their lifecycle.

-- **2023: EU AI Act (First Draft)** – Pioneered risk-based regulatory approach with tiered compliance requirements based on potential harm.
+- **2024: EU AI Act Passed:** The European Union finalized its landmark AI Act, establishing the first major cross-sectoral legal framework for AI regulation based on risk levels.

-- **2024: White House Executive Order 14110** – Shifted focus to catastrophic AI risk mitigation and model evaluation requirements.
+- **2024 (Oct): UK AI Safety Summit (Bletchley Declaration):** First major international summit focused specifically on frontier AI risks, resulting in an agreement among 28 countries and the EU on the need for international cooperation on AI safety research and risk mitigation.

-- **2025: Global AI Safety Summit Accord** – Established international red teaming network, capability assessment standards, and joint risk monitoring system across 32 countries.
+- **2025 (Expected/Ongoing): Global AI Safety Summit Accords (Seoul & Paris):** Follow-up summits building on Bletchley, aiming to establish concrete mechanisms like an international network for red teaming, interoperable capability assessment standards, and potentially a joint risk monitoring system across participating nations.

 </details>